ABSabellon/LL1_RegExParser/README.md

 		- The left side of the Interface is available to write the test cases.

 		- Test cases can also be obtained by opening the file in the File Menu Bar.

-        - TheDirectory is automatically set to the txtFiles Folder.
+            - The Directory is automatically set to the txtFiles Folder.

 	3. Press Run to print the result in the right side of the Interface.
 		- There are two tabs for the result the Parser and the Lexer